Oncom

-Usually oncom is made from the by-products from the production of other foods: soy pulp remains from making tofu, peanut press cake remains after the oil has been pressed out, cassava tailings when extracting the starch (pati singkong), coconut press cake remaining after oil has been pressed out or when coconut milk has been produced.
+Usually, oncom is made from the by-products from the production of other foods: soy pulp remains from making tofu, peanut press cake remains after the oil has been pressed out, cassava tailings when extracting the starch (aci sampeu), coconut press cake remaining after the oil has been pressed out or when coconut milk has been produced.
 Since oncom production uses by-products to make food, it increases the economic efficiency of food production.